Vegan Japanese

 Take out the shittake and kombu (you may store these in an airtight container for use at a later date)

-a brown opaque broth infused with shittake and kombu
+Finished vegan dashi broth infused with shiitake and kombu

 4